swetha627/kubernetes-and-more/service.md

 #### you can roll back to the previous deployment by the providing the revision in the below cmd:
   kubectl rollout undo deployment/my-app --to-revision=2

-#### RBAC:
-  it is a mechanism in k8s that allows you to define and enforce permissions to and perform actions of k8s resources
-  ###### Role is a namespace specific k8s resource that contains set of rules that define the permissions (get, list, create, update) for certain resources like pods,secrets ect
-  ###### Cluster Role is same as Role but not namespace specific

-  ###### RoleBinding and ClusterRole Binding are user bind Role and ClusterRole to users, groups, service accounts respectively